 Both models eliminate upfront capital costs and provide predictable energy payments, but differ in ownership, payment structure, and risk allocation.
 The choice depends on business preferences around asset ownership, cash flow, and budget flexibility.

 Commercial solar loans are increasingly available from major New Zealand banks, offering targeted financing options tailored for businesses and agricultural customers looking to invest in renewable energy.
-These loans offer attractive terms, including low or zero interest rates for an initial period, which helps reduce the upfront cost and makes installing renewable energy systems more affordable.
+These loans offer attractive terms, including low or zero interest rates for an initial period, which help reduce upfront costs and make installing renewable energy systems more affordable.

 Notable commercial solar loans include: